AllenKafchinski/Pancakeswap-Prediction-Bot/readme.md

-# Crypto Prediction Bot
+# Pancakeswap Prediction Bot

 ## Overview
 This bot is designed to predict cryptocurrency price movements and place bets based on those predictions on [Pancakeswap's Prediction game](https://pancakeswap.finance/prediction?token=BNB).
-It uses historical data, technical indicators, and machine learning techniques to make informed decisions.
+It uses technical indicators to analyze price movements and make informed betting decisions, with a user-friendly UI for monitoring and control.

 ## Features
-- Real-time monitoring of cryptocurrency rounds
+- Real-time monitoring of WBNB/BUSD price from PancakeSwap liquidity pool
-- Backtesting capability using historical data
 - Technical indicator calculations (RSI, MACD, SMA, EMA, Bollinger Bands, Stochastic Oscillator)
-- Machine learning prediction using Random Forest algorithm
 - Automated bet placement based on confidence scores
+- User-friendly web interface for monitoring and control
-- Profit tracking and performance analysis
+- Real-time round tracking and synchronization
+- Historical round performance tracking
+- Wallet integration for live betting

 ## Installation
 Clone the repository: